hvose-anschutz/viralogue-repo/README.md

-This is the Viralogue Lab Repository at the University of Colorado Anschutz!
+This is Holly Vose's Viralogue Lab Repository at the University of Colorado Anschutz!